 Pinkie’s Ice Cream and Desserts has been offering a fun palace of pink where patrons can enjoy ice cream since 2014.

 With 30 hand-dipped ice cream flavors (no soft serve here), employees recommend sampling the salted caramel, chocolate malt, chocomania, and grasshopper, and choosing a flavor to incorporate into a homemade brownie sundae.
-You can also enjoy Pinkie’s specialty treats like the Donut Sundae or homemade ice cream sandwiches.
+You can also enjoy Pinkie’s specialty treats like the Donut Sundae or homemade ice cream sandwiches from April through October.

 Pinkie’s vintage ice cream truck is also available to book for events.

 The Cone Shoppe is just a good old fashioned, step up to the window, cash-only ice cream shop that’s been nestled at the corner of Michigan Avenue and Fuller Avenue for more than 40 years.

 The Cone Shoppe’s popular menu items include a huge banana split, root beer floats, Dole Whip, turtle flurries, lemon ice cream, and 24 different soft serve flavors.
 You’ll even notice a few interesting flavors like pina colada, pistachio-nut, apricot, key lime, and coconut.